Remarks on the existence of CMC Cauchy surfaces: Remarks on the conformal structure of cosmological spacetimes

 By making use of this inequality in \eqref{tau def}, it is easily seen that $\tau(t)$ has a finite limit as $t \to \infty$, provided $f= f(t)$ satisfies \eqref{f condition}.
 Hence, each timelike geodesic orthogonal to $V_{t_0}$ is future incomplete.
 The situation may be summarized as follows.

-\begin{prop} Let $(M,g)$ be a spacetime of the form \eqref{GRW}, where $(V,h)$ is a compact (or, more generally, complete) Riemannian manifold, and where $f = f(t)$ satisfies \eqref{f condition}.
-Then there exists no $t$-dependent conformal factor $e^{u(t)}$ such that the conformal spacetime $(M, e^{2u} g)$ is future timelike geodesically complete and satisfies the strong energy condition. \end{prop}
+\begin{proposition} Let $(M,g)$ be a spacetime of the form \eqref{GRW} where $f(t)$ satisfies \eqref{f condition}.
+Then there exists no $t$-dependent conformal factor $e^{u(t)}$ such that the conformal spacetime $(M, e^{2u} g)$ is future timelike geodesically complete and satisfies the strong energy condition. \end{proposition}